 - TIP – your Gatorlink name CANNOT be changed.
 Please select a professionally appropriate email name.
 Many people use their first name initial and their last name.

-Once you have created your Gatorlink account, please contact GraduateStudents@cop.ufl.edu with your email address information.
+Once you have created your Gatorlink account, please contact GraduateStudents@cop.ufl.edu to provide your UF email address information.
 We will add you to the graduate student email lists for the College and your specific department.
 You will receive emails from the University and the College through the Gatorlink email ONLY.

 Submit your OFFICIAL Transcripts